 Vigilance over one’s own thoughts

 The next step to drawing out frequent inspiration is noticing and recording the ideas already living in your head.
-We tend to draw distinctions between thoughts and ideas.
+We draw distinctions between thoughts and ideas.
 Erase that line.
-Thoughts become ideas merely by recognizing them as ideas.
+Thoughts become ideas by recognizing them as ideas.
 We just have to watch for the ones worth recording.
 Otherwise, they pass as transient chatter.